SEO Beyond Google: How to get 35% more organic traffic from Bing & Yahoo

 Here are the tools you'll need to optimize your site for Bing and Yahoo.

-In this guide, I'll use the SEO PowerSuite tools to illustrate each of the steps.
+In this guide, I'll be using SEO PowerSuite, along with its Bing SEO tool in order to illustrate each of the steps.
 All features below are available in SEO PowerSuite's free version.
 For site auditing and optimization, you'll be able to work with 33% of your pages; for backlink auditing, you'll be able to analyze up to 1,100 links.
 To work with unlimited pages and backlinks, and to save projects, you'll need a Pro or Enterprise license.
+Even without a license, you'll still find it a useful Bing SEO analyzer.

 1. Indexation & technical SEO

 As Bing clearly states, "being indexed is the first step to developing traffic from Bing".
-So first things first, you need to make sure all of your site's important pages are indexed in Bing.
+So you want to rank in Bing, well the obvious first step is to make sure all of your site's important pages are indexed in Bing.

 - Make sure your pages are indexed.